-So how do you choose the best 3D modelling software for you?
+So how do you choose the right 3D modelling software?
 Well, there are some key considerations to bear in mind.
 Firstly, as a general rule, any kind of 3D work will require around 16GB RAM or more.
 Most of the 3D software applications here require roughly 5GB of disc space to install, but you need to take rendering into account too.

 Also, if you're taking your digital art seriously, then investing in a graphics card with a fast processor and a lot of memory is highly recommended.
 That way, you're much less likely to experience a lag when displaying complex 3D scenes.